compTAG/t4ds-teaching/_posts/2023-05-01-contributing.md

 ```

 After committing and pushing, you should see your site update with a new tab, linking to the first tutorial.
+While doing so, you might notice a few things:

+1. The base site url is populated by variables set in the `_config.yml` file, which gives build instructions.
+2. It is possible to use logic based on variables set in `_config.yml` (We can even use loops, see line 42 of `footer.html`).
+3. Our workshop materials are populated by `.md` files in the `/blog/` subdirectory, named by the title of the `.md` file.

+In general, everything in this template is readily customizable, and accessible via the suspected `.html` file in `_includes`.
+Variables are changed, removed, or created in the `_config.yml` file.
+Beware when making edits to this file, they can
+affect the entire site!

 ## Updating Workshop Materials